yaydede/Bootcamp_book/docs/04-visual.md

 ![](04-visual_files/figure-epub3/unnamed-chunk-13-1.png)<!-- -->

-Run it in a script and see it.
-Or you can save it, like `app.R`, in a folder, like `shinyapps`, and then you can call it in your console
+Or you can save it, like `app.R`, in a folder, like `shinyapps`, and then you can call it in your console:

 ```r